 At CBC New Brunswick:

 I’ve been with CBC since May 2000 as the provincial affairs reporter for New Brunswick.
-Besides covering the Legislature for radio, television, and CBC.ca/nb, I also file long-form and in-depth analysis stories on New Brunswick politics.
+Besides covering the Legislature for radio, television, and online, I also file long-form and in-depth analysis stories on New Brunswick politics.

 In 2006, with the help of a Commonwealth Broadcasting Association travel bursary, I journeyed to Bangalore, India, to produce a three-part series on the Indian call-centre industry and the challenge it posed to a similar industry in New Brunswick.